qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 We discussed merging paired-end reads and removing non-biological sequences above (Sections `Merge reads`_ and `Remove non-biological sequences`_).

-Once your data is ready, you'll also need to dereplicate your reads before clustering.
+Once your data are ready, you'll also need to dereplicate your reads before clustering.

 Length trimming
 '''''''''''''''